sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/regression.rst

 Another application is nonmetric multidimensional scaling, where a low-dimensional embedding for data points is sought such that order of distances between points in the embedding matches order of dissimilarity between points.
 Isotonic regression is used iteratively to fit ideal distances to preserve relative dissimilarity order.

-Software for computing isotone (monotonic) regression has been developed for the R statistical package, the Stata statistical package and the Python programming language
+Software for computing isotone (monotonic) regression has been developed for the R statistical package, the Stata statistical package and the Python programming language.